-Review of the current topic (management of atrial fibrillation) was undertaken by the work group members outlined in Table 1.
+Review of the current topics (ICH management - surgical interventions, cerebral venous thrombosis, sleep disorders and carer support) was undertaken by the work group members outlined in Table 1.
 In addition, all consumers and relevant discipline working group members were asked to review draft changes and provide comments.
 Finally, the multidisciplinary Content Steering Committee signed off on the content prior to public consultation and discussed and agreed to the final copy after feedback was considered.
-A list of Steering Committee members is located at: https://informme.org.au/guidelines/clinical-guidelines-for-stroke-management/guidelines-development-process
+A list of Steering Committee members is located at:

+https://informme.org.au/guidelines/clinical-guidelines-for-stroke-management/guidelines-development-process

-Table 1: Content Development Working Group Members specifically involved in the self-management topic
+Table 1: Content Development Working Group Members specifically involved in the ICH management - surgical interventions, cerebral venous thrombosis, sleep disorders and carer support topics